 3. Use a high-pressure nozzle to remove any remaining dirt from the bag.
 Pay particular attention to any stains you see.

-- Put 1 tablespoon of baking soda or 1 tablespoon of dish washing soap in the washing container, fill it halfway with water, let the baking soda and soap dissolve in the water.
-Just 1 tablespoon is fine—be careful not to put too much cleaning solvent since it actually will making cleaning more difficult.
+- Put 1 tablespoon of baking soda or 1 tablespoon of dishwashing soap in the washing container, fill it halfway with water, and let the baking soda and soap dissolve in the water.
+Just 1 tablespoon is fine—be careful not to put too much cleaning solvent since it actually will make cleaning more difficult.

 - Place your bags into the container, add more water until your bag is fully submerged, and then let it soak for about 20-30 minutes.

 - Pour out some of the water and then use a soft brush to wash your bags—scrub any stains you can see.

 - Rinse out your bags with clean water, and put them in a dry place with good airflow for at least 48 hours.
 Before you fold them and put them away make sure they’re 100% dry with no water at all.
 If you store a damp bag, it may cause mold or mildew to grow on the bag which then will grow on your plants later.
 Be careful!!
 Also, DO NOT put your grow pots in the dryer.
 This will cause them to fall apart.